-We have no information indicating that the student accessed the server with the intent to misuse any information; in fact, the student self-reported the access.
+We have no information indicating that the log files were downloaded with the intent to misuse any of the personal information.
+In fact, through our third-party provider, we received written confirmation of deletion from the security researcher.
 Nevertheless, out of an abundance of caution and to protect you from potential misuse of your information, we are offering you a one-year membership in myTrueIdentity provided by TransUnion Interactive, a subsidiary of TransUnion.
 For more information on identity theft prevention and myTrueIdentity, including instructions on how to activate your one-year membership, please see the additional information provided in this letter.